 As he progressed, John noticed an improvement in his work.
 His boss praised him for his newfound skills, and he was even promoted!
 John realized that the learning apps for adults had opened up a whole new world of opportunities for him.
 Now, he encourages all his friends to try them out.

-What should you do instead?
-Arm them with one concept at a time.
-And keep ’em short.
-A human’s attention span is 8 seconds.
+What can you do instead?
+Arm your employees with one concept at a time.
+Studies show the human attention span is only 8.25 seconds, so keep your training concise.

 RapL is your software for that.